Romalu86/RESTool/README.md

 "theseus" - works with Theseus

+"as1pad" - works with Alien Shooter 1 - World (Mobile)

-"as1mobile" - works with Alien Shooter 1 - World (Mobile)
+"as1nopad" - works with Alien Shooter 1 - World (Mobile)

 "zs1" - works with Zombie Shooter 1